“What does Scripture Say? –The word is near you, in your mouth and in your heart – that is, the word of faith that we preach.” Romans 10:8-13.

 According to Jesuit Father Anthony Lusvardi, “To worship means to move – to ascend the holy mountain, to tread the pilgrim path, to stand, to sit, to kneel.”
 Sounds like “spiritual exercises” to me!

 From his graduate studies in Rome, Father Tony concludes, “If all the church’s worship should be thought of as a journey, Lent involves receiving platinum frequent flyer status.”
 (America, 3/6/19)

-Mostly we move toward holy week and the very actions of the Triduum when we celebrate the spiritual journey of those who place their faith in Christ at Baptism and the Sacraments of Initiation.
+Mostly we move toward holy week and the real actions of the Triduum when we celebrate the spiritual journey of those who place their faith in Christ at Baptism and the Sacraments of Initiation.